 Please detach along perforated line and mail in the envelope provided.
+042512

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS, "FOR" PROPOSALS 2 AND 3.
-AND FOR "1 YEAR" ON PROPOSAL 4.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
-Election of Directors: The ratification of the appointment of Deloitte & Touche LLP as Brown FOR AGAINST ABSTAIN & Brown, Inc.'s independent registered public accountants for the fiscal year ending December 31, 2011.
-NOMINEES: O FOR ALL NOMINEES J. Hyatt Brown FOR AGAINST ABSTAIN Samuel P. Bell, III To approve (on an advisory basis) the compensation of named 0 executive officers WITHHOLD AUTHORITY Hugh M. Brown FOR ALL NOMINEES J. Powell Brown 1 year 2 years 3 years ABSTAIN Bradley Currey, Jr. An advisory vote on the frequency of holding an advisory vote 0 0 O FOR ALL EXCEPT Theodore J. Hoepner on the compensation of named executive officers.
-(See instructions below) Toni Jennings Timothy R.M.
-Main Wendell S. Reilly In their discretion the Proxies are authorized to vote upon such other business as may properly come John R. Riedman before the Meeting or an adjournment thereof.
-Chilton D. Varner This proxy, when properly executed, will be voted in the manner directed herein by the To withhold authority to vote for any individua nominee(s), mark "FOR ALL EXCEPT" and fill in INSTRUCTION: undersigned shareholder.
-If no direction is made, this proxy will be voted FOR Proposals 1, 2, 3 and for "1 YEAR" on Proposal 4. the circle next to the name(s) of such nominee(s Persons who do not indicate attendance at the Annual Meeting on this proxy card may be as shown here: required to present proof of stock ownership to attend.
-MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING.
-O To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered O name(s) on the account may not be submitted via this method Signature of Shareholder Date: Signature of Shareholder Date: Please sign exactly as your name or names appear on this proxy.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE x

+FOR AG AINST Г ABSTAIN 1.
+0 Election of Directors: FOR ALL NOMINEES NOMINEES: O J. Hyatt Brown 2.
+The ratification of the appointment of Deloitte & Touche LLP as Brown & Brown, Inc.'s independent registered public accountants for the fiscal year ending December 31, 2012.
+0 0 0 O Samuel P. Bell, III FOR AG AINST ABSTAIN 0 WITHHOLD AUTHORITY FOR ALL NOMINEES O Hugh M. Brown O J. Powell Brown O Bradley Currey, Jr. 3.
+Advisory vote to approve named executive officer compensation.
+0 0 0 0 FOR ALL EXCEPT (See instructions below) O Theodore J. Hoepner O Toni Jennings O Timothy R.M.
+Main O Wendell S. Reilly O John R. Riedman O Chilton D. Varner In their discretion the Proxies are authorized to vote upon such oth come before the Meeting or an adjournment thereof. ıer busine ss as m ay properly IN nominee(s), mai uthority to vote for any individual rk " FOR ALL EXCEPT " and fill in the ne name(s) of such nominee(s) as shown - an tha change the address on your acco d indicate your new address in the tt changes to the registered nam omitted via this method.
+MARK "X" HERE IF YOU PLAN TO ATTEND THE MEETING .
+O Si administrator, attorne y, trustee or guardian, please give ful Signature of Shareholder roxy.
 When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Whe Il title as such.
+If the signer is a corporation, please sign full co tnership, please sign in partnership name by authorized person.
+0 0 as exe

-The Shores Resort

-Atlantic Room
+ANNUAL MEETING OF SHAREHOLDERS OF BROWN & BROWN, INC.

-2637 South Atlantic Avenue

-Daytona Beach, Florida 32118
+The Shores Resort Atlantic Room 2637 South Atlantic Avenue Daytona Beach, Florida 32118

-Wednesday, April 27, 2011 9:00 a.m.
+Wednesday, April 25, 2012 9:00 a.m.